guerra2fernando/CrypTrader/docs/qa.md

-# Lenxys Trader – Customer Q&A
+# CryptoTrader – Customer Q&A

 ## Can I see the charts and analysis of each crypto?
 Where?